 There are numerous technical and administrative issues relating to these benefits on which no official guidance has been provided, including issues relating to the timing and valuation of income inclusions and the basis for identifying personal use benefits attributable to business (or official) expenditures versus those attributable to personal expenditures.
 Because of these unresolved issues, the IRS has not pursued a tax enforcement program with respect to promotional benefits such as frequent flyer miles.

 Back in 2012, Citi issued 1099’s (IRS Misc Income Form) to people that participated in a bank promotion which awarded 25,000 American Airlines miles.
 Citi decided to value that 25k award at $645 or just over 2.5 cents per mile!
 Many people were upset and even several tax experts weren’t sure what to make of it.
-The forms resulted in some kind of lawsuit against Citi, but I was unable to find any details about a resolution.
+The forms resulted in some kind of lawsuit against Citi, but I was unable to find any details about a resolution (UPDATE: The lawsuit was settled).
 The IRS only stated that the 2002 letter still stands and haven’t made any clarifications beyond that since.
 As far as I know, Citi no longer sends out 1099’s for awarding miles and points, but they do include language in the terms and conditions that imply it’s possible.

 It’s understandable why the IRS hasn’t taken an official stance on points and miles, because several problems would crop up if they did.
 Firstly, points and miles aren’t technically owned by the person who’s account they are in, but instead are owned by the provider of the program (whether that be an airline, hotel, or bank).
 It’s hard to consider something as income if the person receiving that “income” doesn’t even own it and it could be taken away at any time.
 Secondly, how would you place a value on the many different kinds of points and miles?
 Even among “experts” in the points and miles game there isn’t anything close to a consensus on the actual value of a point or mile because the value varies so drastically depending on when, where, and how they are used.